andrei-murashev/fedorafig/README.md

 + `-i`, `--interactive`     — Will ask for confirmation when making changes to the file system.

+### Using `fedorafig base`
+Example: `fedorafig base -c cur_pkgs.txt`,
+`sudo fedorafig base --restore old_pkgs.txt` \
+Options:
++ `-c`, `--create`          — Saves a list of all currently-installed packages in a file, whose name is the succeeding argument.
++ `-r`, `--restore`         — Installs and removes necessary packages to ensure that only the packages specified in the file, whose name is the succeeding argument, are installed.

 ### Using `fedorafig exec`
 Example: `fedorafig exec hi.sh`, `sudo fedorafig exec hi.sh` \
 Note: There are no options, and `fedorafig` is to be run with `sudo` to execute